FREE SHIPPING ON ORDERS OVER $100

 Histamine intolerance testing

-If you have the signs and symptoms of histamine intolerance but no apparent allergies or gastrointestinal disorders, it’s important to seek out a proper medical diagnosis.
+If you have the signs and symptoms of histamine intolerance but no apparent allergies or gastrointestinal disorders, it’s important to seek a proper medical diagnosis.

 The gold standard for a histamine intolerance diagnosis begins with a strict low-histamine diet for four weeks.